 Sometimes you can even go a step further than short paragraphs, which brings us to our next tip…

 4. Use Bullet Points

 People tend to skim blog posts before they decide to read them.
 That means you need to make sure to highlight your best information.
 That way, they can quickly see that your post is worth their time.

 Aside from subheadings, bullet lists are perfect because they’re very easy to skim through.

-Here are some tips that I use to write bullet points that people will actually read:
+Here are some tips that we use to write bullet points that people will actually read:

-- Express clear benefit.
+- Express clear benefits.
 Think of bullets as mini-headlines.

 - Keep your bullets symmetrical.
 1-2 lines each.

 - Avoid bullet clutter.
 Don’t write paragraphs in bullets.